 White Chrysanthemum Meaning

-White chrysanthemums hold many meanings.
-In some cultures, the flower is strictly reserved for sympathy and remembrance, as white often conveys sentiments of condolences.
+White chrysanthemums have many meanings.
+In some cultures, the flower is strictly reserved for sympathy and remembrance, as the color white often conveys condolences.

-However, white chrysanthemums also symbolize purity, innocence, spirituality, loyalty, and honesty.
-These additional symbolic meanings make them an appropriate addition to bouquets for a variety of recipients and occasions.
+However, white chrysanthemums symbolize purity, innocence, spirituality, loyalty, and honesty.
+These additional symbolic meanings make them an appropriate addition to bouquets for various recipients and occasions.

 Red Chrysanthemum Meaning